pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: slerp

-      | :sl:`returns a spherical interpolation to the given vector.`
+      | :sl:`Returns a spherical interpolation to the given vector.`
       | :sg:`slerp(Vector2, float) -> Vector2`

       Calculates the spherical interpolation from self to the given Vector.
 The